Jeff Oestreich - Host Potter

 Instagram: @cpniebres

-Nate Saunders, Montrose, MN
+Nate Saunders, St. Cloud, MN

 My work is a culmination of many components yet are constrained within traditions of functional pottery.
 My making process is filled with material limitations, which I thrive on as a process driven artist.
 These barriers are what pushes my work forward in a problem solving fashion.
 I am limited by the restraints of the clay’s agility and texture and use such limits to inform the production of my work.
 Restriction does not end there.
 Where it begins with the clay it continues into the firing of my work.
 Whether it be wood firing, pit firing, or my preferred soda/salt firing, the restrictions are numerous.
 I aim to be an observer to all the “problems” that arise in my work and hope that I am open enough to consider what it is attempting to tell me.